Aileen McLeod: Political career

 McLeod joined the SNP in 2004 after leaving her restricted post in the Scottish Parliament.
 After spending five years living in Brussels and working as Head of Policy for Alyn Smith MEP, McLeod returned to Scotland in 2009 to stand as an SNP candidate in the European Parliamentary elections.
 From 2009 to 2011 McLeod was Parliamentary Assistant to Michael Russell MSP.

 In 2011 McLeod was elected to the Scottish Parliament via the South Scotland regional list after losing in the constituency of Galloway and West Dumfries to Alex Fergusson.

 On 21 November 2014, she was appointed Minister for Environment, Climate Change and Land Reform, succeeding Paul Wheelhouse who was moved to another ministerial brief.
 She attended the 2015 United Nations Climate Change Conference in Paris.
 She had looked at issues relating to land ownership, with some efforts made to increase transparency of this.

 In the 2016 Scottish Parliament election she again stood as a candidate in the Galloway and West Dumfries constituency where she finished second behind Finlay Carson (who had a majority of 1,514 votes) and was not returned to the Parliament as a result.
 She was succeeded as Cabinet Secretary for Environment, Climate Change and Land Reform by Roseanna Cunningham.

 European Parliament

 McLeod was elected as a Member of the European Parliament for the Scotland constituency in the 2019 European Parliament election.
 In September 2019 McLeod was a member of the European Parliament's delegation to the 2019 UN Climate Action Summit She served as MEP until 31 January 2020, when the Brexit process was completed.

+Post Brexit

+In 2021 she and Ricardo Borges de Castro joined the European Policy Centre.
+She was to work for Fabian Zuleeg looking particularly at health.ropean Policy Centre as associate directors.

+In 2024 she took a temporary job leading a charity called Wellbeing Economy Alliance Scotland for six months replacing Jimmy Paul.
+In August 2025 she was still with that charity.